dusanvin/AAER/README.md

 # AAER

-Digial version of the Projekt "Augsburger Analyse- und Evalutationsraster" (AAER) to analyze Open Educational Resources (OER).
+Digial version of the Project "Augsburger Analyse- und Evalutationsraster" (AAER) to analyze Open Educational Resources (OER).
 Mainly for teachers and people working as educators.

 Mixture of own CSS/JS and...